LucaMalavolta/PyORBIT/docs/index.md

 ``PyORBIT`` started in 2015 as an exercise to learn Python (2), and also because at the time the only publicly available code for the Bayesian analysis of RVs was written in IDL, for which I didn't have a license.
-Since then I've been added new options every time I needed, and I kept updating the code while improving my Python skills.
+Since then I've been adding new options every time I needed, and I kept updating the code while improving my Python skills.

-If you are wondering what ``PyORBIT`` stands for: I am bad at acronym creation so I decided to write it with capitol *ORBIT* just because I liked how it looked.
+If you are wondering what ``PyORBIT`` stands for: I am bad at acronym creation so I decided to write it with capital _ORBIT_ just because I liked how it looked.
 Feel free to submit your retrofitting acronym!

-``PyORBIT`` has been now converted and tested for Python 3 fow a while, back-compatibitlity with Python 2 is not guaranteed anymore at least since version 8.0.
-If you havn't done it already, I strongly suggest you to move to Python 3.
+``PyORBIT`` has been now converted and tested for Python 3 for a while, back compatibility with Python 2 is not guaranteed anymore at least since version 8.0.
+If you haven't done it already, I strongly suggest you move to Python 3.

 [github-badge]: https://img.shields.io/badge/GitHub-PyORBIT-blue
 [github-link]: https://github.com/LucaMalavolta/PyORBIT